yamcs/yamcs/docs/server-manual/services/instance/parameter-archive-service.rst

 An interval has always to be processed or reprocessed in full - this means if one data point is added in the interval, the full 139 minutes of data have to be reprocessed.

 Intervals are further split into segments such that each segment cannot contain more than a configurable maximum number of samples.
 This is done in order to limit the number of samples stored in memory when rebuilding an interval.
-A parameter that comes at high frequency will be split into multple segments whereas for one that comes at low frequency there will be only one segment in each interval.
+A parameter that comes at high frequency will be split into multiple segments whereas for one that comes at low frequency there will be only one segment in each interval.

 The parameters are grouped such that the samples of all parameters from one group have the same timestamp.
 For example all parameters extracted from one TM packet have usually the same timestamp and are part of the same group.
-A special case is the aggregate parametes: these are decomposed into the individual members if scakar types but all values are belonging to the same group and thus the aggregate can be rebuilt even though the members are stored separately.
+A special case is the aggregate parameters: these are decomposed into the individual members if scalar types but all values are belonging to the same group and thus the aggregate can be rebuilt even though the members are stored separately.

 Class Name